-If you are confused about where can you best serve them, talk to each person individually.
+If you are confused about where you can best serve them, talk to each person individually.

 Find out their strengths and weaknesses.
 Get to know these people for the values they stand to gain from you.

-Knowing people individually helps you know how you can influence the best, and improve their lives.
+Knowing people individually helps you know how you can influence the best and improve their lives.

 4. Be Fair

-This often comes up as one of the crucial leadership matters – you get to a high position, and favor only your close friends.
+This often comes up as one of the crucial leadership matters – you get to a high position and favor only your close friends.
 That’s not the attribute of an effective influencer.